On extremal points for some vectorial total variation seminorms

 \section{Introduction}

 Convex and positively one-homogeneous functionals defined on appropriate Banach spaces are widely used as regularizers in variational approaches to signal and image processing, inverse problems, optimal control as well as, more recently, in continuous formulations of some machine learning methods.
 This is attributed to the empirical observation that their incorporation into minimization tasks leads to solutions which are given by a linear combination of a few number of ``simple'' atoms.
-We refer, e.g., to the tendency of LASSO-regression to produce solutions with few nonzero entries \cite{CheDonSau98} and its infinite-dimensional counterpart, the Beurling-LASSO, which tends to favor linear combinations of few Dirac masses under non-degeneracy conditions on the measurements \cite{DuvPey15}, a result that has been extended to general regularizers in \cite{CarDel23}.
+We refer, e.g., to the tendency of LASSO-regression to produce solutions with few nonzero entries \cite{CheDonSau98} and its infinite-dimensional counterpart, the Beurling-LASSO, which is known to produce linear combinations of few Dirac masses under non-degeneracy conditions on the measurements \cite{DuvPey15}, a result that has been extended to general regularizers in \cite{CarDel23}.

 A recently popularized approach towards understanding these ``sparsifying'' properties for a generic proper, convex and positively one-homogeneous regularizer~$\mathcal{G}$ on a Banach space~$\mathcal{U}$ is its interpretation as the Minkowski, or gauge, functional of its generalized unit ball, i.e.,